Technology-for-the-Poorest-Billion/2024-ideabatic-beam/www/SDG.md

 - Targeted towards developing economies, the addition of the electronics module to the SMILE device allows for better information for administering vaccinations.

-- As it is typically
+- As it is typically poor countries need these, this reduces health inequaity globally

 #  responsible consumption and production